 I should have stayed.
 Who cares about being stranded in the wilderness.
 It's 40 short-eared owls!

-If you enjoy my blog and want to receive a free ebook “10 Reasons Why Everyone Should Do Wildlife Photography”, please sign up below.
-(Only one email a month.
+If you enjoy my blog and want to receive a free cheatsheet "Mastering Metering", please sign up below.
+(Only one email a week.
 No spam.)